Southwest Zone

 DIAMOND LAKE: trout

-EMIGRANT RESERVOIR: largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout
+EMIGRANT LAKE: largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout

 There is a longstanding health advisory for consumption of resident warmwater species in Emigrant for high levels of mercury.
 Consult the sportfishing regulations or the Oregon Health Authority for more information on consumption guidelines.